RuotingLiu/RuotingLiu.github.io/_pages/about.md

 B. A. in Management, GPA: 82.37/100 (Chinese version), 2.33/1 (German version)

 # 💻 Academic Work Experience
-**2024.05 - 2025.09** Research Assistant | part-time
+**2024.05 - 2025.09**, Research Assistant | part-time
-The Department of Psychological and Cognitive Sciences, Tsinghua University (Beijing, China)
+- The Department of Psychological and Cognitive Sciences, Tsinghua University
-Advisor: Prof. Kaiping Peng & Dr. Wei Yan (Postdoctoral scholar, Stanford University)
+- Advisor: Prof. Kaiping Peng & Dr. Wei Yan (Postdoctoral scholar, Stanford University)

-**2023.07 - 2024.05** Research Assistant | part-time
+**2023.07 - 2024.05**, Research Assistant | part-time
-Department of Psychology, Renmin University of China, Beijing, China
+- Department of Psychology, Renmin University of China
-Advisor: Dr. Xiaomeng Hu
+- Advisor: Dr. Xiaomeng Hu

 # Service
-**Reviewer**
+**Co-reviewer**
 **2025.07 - 2026.01**, The belief in a decline in cooperation in the USA and China

 **Academic community**